dkrajzew/gresiblos/docs/index.md

 ## Status

 __gresiblos__ works as intended for me, but lacks quite some features of enterprise systems.

-I may extend it in the future, but that mainly depends on my motivation and your interaction with me.
+Please let me know if you have any idea / feature request / question / whatever or contribute to __gresiblos__...